 In a controlled model of increasing hypercarbia, we found no significant correlation between increasing arterial carbon dioxide and serum potassium concentration.
-Our findings contrast those reported in models of metabolic acidosis, where there is a stronger relationship between metabolic acidaemia and hyperkalaemia.
+Our findings contrast with those reported in models of metabolic acidosis, where there is a stronger relationship between metabolic acidaemia and hyperkalaemia.
 This finding may reflect an increase in extracellular HCO3 in respiratory acidosis[3,4], a finding also observed in our study.
-Several papers have previously examined the relationship between acute respiratory acidosis and serum potassium with some conflicting findings.
+Several studies have previously examined the relationship between acute respiratory acidosis and serum potassium with some conflicting findings.
 A 1978 prospective trial[1] concluded that acute respiratory acidosis during anaesthesia was associated with increased plasma potassium concentrations.
 However, these findings should be interpreted with caution due to several important methodological limitations.
 First, blood glucose concentrations were not controlled, with pre-operative values differing between treatment arms, whilst 5% glucose fluid therapy was allowed to be administered intraoperatively.
 It is well understood that glucose, together with its influence on insulin, plays a contributory role in regulating potassium distribution into and out of cells[3,6].
-Any change in potassium concentration seen in this study therefore cannot be attributed simply to PaCO2, but instead reflects a combination of the effects of PaCO2 and glucose/insulin.
+Therefore, any change in potassium concentration seen in this study cannot be attributed simply to PaCO2, but instead reflects a combination of the effects of PaCO2 and glucose/insulin.
 Furthermore, the correlation between PaCO2 and potassium was only analysed in one treatment arm.
 Moreover, in patients with extreme changes in H+, no tendency for altered potassium was apparent.
 Additionally, in contrast to the present study, anaesthetic protocols were not standardised, with normocapnic patients receiving up to 150% of the fentanyl administered to hypercapnic patients.
 Increased opioid dosing may have introduced another source of bias as potassium distribution is affected by catecholamine activity, which is in turn influenced by opioid administration[7].

-A more recent prospective randomised control trial by Natalini et al[8] examined plasma potassium in 17 normokalaemic anaesthetised patients who underwent either spontaneous-assisted ventilation or intermittent negative-pressure ventilation during interventional rigid bronchoscopy.
+A more recent prospective randomised controlled trial by Natalini et al[8] examined plasma potassium in 17 normokalaemic anaesthetised patients who underwent either spontaneous-assisted ventilation or intermittent negative-pressure ventilation during interventional rigid bronchoscopy.
 Similar to our findings, the authors observed no association between increased extracellular H+ and plasma potassium concentrations.
 Of note, this study compared the preoperative H+ and K+ levels with values obtained after 20 min of anaesthesia, which was similar to the 15 min total intervention time that was used in our trial.
-It has been suggested that the majority (65%) of any change in potassium happens in the first 30 min of acute respiratory acidosis[1] and both these studies fall within this time frame.
+It has been suggested that the majority (65%) of any change in potassium occurs in the first 30 min of acute respiratory acidosis[1] and both these studies fall within this time frame.
 However, our study differed in regard to surgical and anaesthetic procedures, patient populations and analysis.
 In particular, patients with coronary artery disease were specifically excluded in the Natalini et al[8] study, which is an important comorbidity in modern anaesthetic practice.
-Additionally, only the relationship between potassium and H+ was discussed in the Natalini et al[8] paper, whereas our study also looked at the influence of PaCO2 on potassium.
+In addition, only the relationship between potassium and H+ was discussed in the Natalini et al[8] paper, whereas our study also looked at the influence of PaCO2 on potassium.
 This is important as PaCO2 is commonly manipulated during anaesthesia.